 Just as eCommerce has evolved since Jeff Bezos changed the way the world shopped with Amazon, and Google has developed since its 1998 launch, so too is organic search changing and growing to reflect the digital landscape in which it lives.

-Though at organic search marketing’s inception SEO agencies sought to game early search algorithms by taking advantage of their weak spots – with keyword stuffing and link farming representing much of the industry’s early work – successive algorithm changes by Google and others have continually pushed for (and mostly achieved) more organic and representative search engine results pages (SERPs).
+Though at organic search marketing’s inception search engine optimisation (SEO) agencies sought to game early search algorithms by taking advantage of their weak spots – with keyword stuffing and link farming representing much of the industry’s early work – successive algorithm changes by Google and others have continually pushed for (and mostly achieved) more organic and representative search engine results pages (SERPs).
 With core changes to the Google algorithm such as Panda, Penguin, Pigeon etc. building on earlier iterations designed to democratise SERPs, such ‘black-hat’ techniques have fallen into disuse.

 In place of such tactics has grown an industry which is far more creative, more consumer and user experience (UX) focused and committed to its client’s organic and sustainable growth.
 SEO is evolving.

 Organisations, like organisms, must adapt or die.
 The pace of change in the global digital marketplace is of such rapidity, however, that the best search marketing agencies must not only be prepared to change, but prepared for it.
 The best way to do this is, unfortunately, through painstaking research and constant learning – following a decade and a half of experience, there are few things that can take a person by surprise.
-That’s a very long time to wait to get good at something, however, so SEO guides like this one can be a marketer’s best friend.
+That’s a very long time to wait to get good at something, however, so a guide to SEO like this one can be a marketer’s best friend.

 Google is in a unique position to drive the way search marketing is practiced globally – holding, as it does, as a worldwide market leader (excluding China and a few other territories, Google is responsible for in excess of 80% of all searches carried out on the internet).
 For this reason, at least for the time being, aligning agency strategy with the Google ethic is a fairly safe bet.
 Google’s express intention is to deliver the best consumer experience, ensuring that the best content, services and answers are those that rise to the top of SERPs, and an agency or search marketer will only succeed in the mid to long term with this in mind.